 PREVENTION: Prevent this problem in the future by utilizing the GETNEXTSEQ function to set the primary key id.
 See the GETNEXTSEQ Function solution for instructions.

-To install, run the attached script in SQL+ logged on as biotics_dlink.
+To run, in SQL+ logged on as biotics_dlink.
 To execute, enter

 set serveroutput on;